kellerflint/Course-Resources/content/SQL - W5 Querying from ERDs.md

 ### College Courses Diagram
 <img src="https://raw.githubusercontent.com/kellerflint/Class-Intro-SQL/hugo/content/SQL-Files/Images/college_courses_erd.png">

-7. Write a SQL query to retrieve the start date of all classes taught by the instructor named "Tina".
+7. Write a SQL query to retrieve the start date of all classes taught by the instructor with the `first_name` "Tina".
-8. Write a SQL query to retrieve the email addresses of all students who are taking classes that contain "Software" in the `title`.
+8. Write a SQL query to retrieve the `annual_salary` of all instructors who teach classes that contain "software" anywhere in the `title`.

 *You won't be able to run these since I haven't given you a database for this diagram.
 Write the queries based on what's in the College Courses Diagram.*
 # Lessons